datamade/how-to/django/wagtail/research/comparisons-to-existing-tools.md

 ### The Django admin site

 The Django admin site comes with Django out of the box, and as such, it "just works", no installation required.
-It is also reasonably well-documented, and like the rest of the Django ecosystem, it has a healthy and helpful userbase, making it easy to track down blog posts and StackOverflow threads for edge cases and errors that aren't covered by the documentation.
+It is also reasonably well-documented, and—like the rest of the Django ecosystem—it has a healthy and helpful userbase, making it easy to track down blog posts and StackOverflow threads for edge cases and errors that aren't covered by the documentation.

 Predictably, the Django admin interface offers a no-frills but functional interface for managing Django models.
-It can also be extended fairly easily to support custom admininstration tasks, such as flushing the cache.
+It can also be extended fairly easily to support custom administration tasks, such as flushing the cache.

-However, for clients, who may be less intimately familiar with the underlying data model, the Django admin site can be difficult to navigate, in particular for applications that use highly normalized data.
-Moreover, the Django admin site does not offer a rich text editor.
+However, the Django admin site can be difficult to navigate for clients who are less intimately familiar with the underlying data model, in particular for applications that use highly normalized data.
+The Django admin site also does not offer a rich text editor.
 For these reasons, we've had to compile extensive documentation for client use of the Django admin site, with only limited adoption in the long term.